Octadero/octadero.github.io/_posts/2022-06-19-backpropagation-does-not-work.md

 date: 2022-06-19 18:15:00 +0300
 background: '/img/posts/2022-06/backpropagation.jpg'
 ---
-One of the major roles in modern artificial intelligence algorithms taken by artificial neural networks.
-Its idea is based on simulating neurons in some approximation.
-The artificial neural network learning process is possible by backward error propagation but that approach is not good enough for really deep neural networks.
+A significant role in contemporary artificial intelligence algorithms is played by artificial neural networks, built around the concept of approximating neurons.
+While the learning process in these networks is enabled through backward error propagation, this method proves inadequate for extremely deep neural networks.

-First of all it is because the error value is taking too less effect on first layers.
-You need to push over too many examples to get enough valuable changes in the first layers  of the network.
-It is difficult to imagine that our brain is using end level result to tune your motor actions.
+One primary challenge lies in the minimal impact of error values on the initial layers.
+To effect meaningful changes in these early layers, an extensive number of examples must be processed, making it hard to conceive that our brains fine-tune motor actions using solely end-level outcomes.

-The second point is physiological.
-Backpropagation is propagation of error value in opposite direction of the main signal propagation direction.
-It means the brain’s neural network must contains a huge number of neurons which can send signals from some resolution point to the front networks.
+Another aspect involves physiology.
+Backpropagation involves the propagation of error values in the opposite direction of the primary signal.
+Consequently, the brain's neural network must house an immense number of neurons capable of transmitting signals from specific resolution points to the preceding networks.

 REFERENCES
 1. Geoffrey E. Hinton, James L. McClelland "Learning representations by recirculation" NIPS 358, (1987).
 [PDF](/downloads/posts/2022-06-19/NIPS-1987-learning-representations-by-recirculation-Paper.pdf)